Awesome places in the Sunshine State for a beach walk by the ocean

 During one of the best coastal walks in Queensland, you’ll make your way on a 45-minute, 1.2 km pathway that takes you along the banks of Tallebudgera Creek.
 So, it’s a good idea to bring your swimming togs with you to take advantage of the still water.

-While the path is accessible, it is unpaved in parts and generally considered intermediate overall.
+While the path is accessible, it is unpaved in parts and generally considered an intermediate level overall.

 However, if you can manage it, make sure you stop in at the Jellurgal Aboriginal Cultural Centre, which is situated adjacent to the road bridge, as you make your way down from Burleigh Heads.